 BLUESCAPE OPPORTUNITIES ACQUISITION CORP.

 NOTES TO FINANCIAL STATEMENTS

-DECEMBER 31, 2020
+DECEMBER 31, 2021

-Note 5 - Private Placement
+Note 4 - Private Placement

-Simultaneously with the closing of the Initial Public Offering, the Sponsor and the Zimmer Entity purchased, severally and not jointly, 13,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant, for an aggregate purchase price of \$13,500,000.
+Simultaneously with the closing of the Initial Public Offering during the year ended December 31, 2020, the Sponsor and the Zimmer Entity purchased, severally and not jointly, 13,500,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant, for an aggregate purchase price of \$13,500,000.